Better-HPC/keystone-python-client/docs/index.md

 The `login` and `logout` methods are used to handle user authentication.
 Once authenticated, the client will automatically manage the resulting user credentials, including refreshing JWT tokens.
-No mechanism is provided to manually manage cached credentials.

 ```python
 client.login(username="username", password="password") # (1)!